Key takeaways

 Fam trip (familiarization trip)

-A free stay designed to familiarize travel agents, corporations, or tour agencies with your hotel for future use for accommodations and conferences.
+A complimentary stay to help travel agents, corporations or tour agencies familiarize themselves with your hotel for future accommodations and conferences.

 FOH (front of house)